PlasmaPy/plasmapy.github.io/pages/meetings/weekly.md

 On Tuesdays PlasmaPy hosts its weekly online community meeting to cover the various ongoing development topics, with some occasional bonus puns from Nick Murphy.
-This call is hosted on [Jitsi] with the [minutes and agenda] available on Google Drive.
+This call is hosted on [Zoom] with the [minutes and agenda] available on Google Drive.
 The schedule is also published on our [calendar][google calendar].
 Each meeting is announced on our [Matrix chat][chat] about an hour before the start, with any last minute changes also being announced there.